Basis Adaptive Algorithm for Quantum Many-Body Systems on Quantum Computers: Basis adaptive Algorithm

 For a given quantum system, the ground-state wavefunction can always be expressed as a linear combination of the computational basis states of the Hilbert space.
 If $\{ \ket{b_0}, \ket{b_1} ..\ket {b_k} ...\}$ denotes a complete basis, then the ground state may be written as

 In most physical systems, only a very small fraction of these basis states contribute significantly to the ground-state wavefunction, while the majority have negligible amplitudes i.e, $c_k \approx 0$.
-Therefore, it is natural to construct an approximate ground state using only the most probable basis states (bitstrings),
+Therefore, we can construct a trial wavefunction using the most probable basis states from the ground state,

-where $\mathcal{S}$ denotes the subset of $N_{SD}$ number of basis states with significantly finite amplitudes $c_{k}'$.
-Our final goal is to get $|\psi_{\mathrm{gs}}^{A}\rangle$, therefore, we begin with a very small set dominant basis states $\{|b_k\rangle\}$ and evolve them through a short time step, $\Delta t$.
+where $\mathcal{S}$ denotes the subset of basis states with significant finite amplitudes $c_{k}'$, and $N_{SD}$ is the \emph{subspace dimension}, i.e., the number of basis states retained in the truncated subspace.
+Our final goal is to get the approximated ground state wavefunction $|\tilde\phi\rangle$, therefore, we begin with a very small set dominant basis states $\{|b_k\rangle\}$ and evolve them through a short time step, $\Delta t$.
 The short-time evolution of the approximate state can be written as

 The time evolution is unitary operator and for small $\Delta t$, Taylor expansion of the time evolution operator has the following form,

 After a short-time $\Delta t$ approximate state can be written as